Full Implementation of the National Violent Death Reporting System

 Where we stand

 To design effective suicide prevention strategies, we must first have complete, accurate and timely information about deaths by suicide and NVDRS provides this information.
 Congress fully funded the National Violent Death Reporting System at $23.5 million for the 2019 fiscal year.
-AFSP urges Congress to fully fund NVDRS at $23.5 million each fiscal year and to increase funding to assist in NVDRS implementation to respond to all violent deaths in America.▲ Back to Top
+AFSP urges Congress to fully fund NVDRSeach fiscal year and to work towards increasing funding to assist in NVDRS implementation to respond to all violent deaths in the U.S.▲ Back to Top